ScottLogic/blog/_posts/2024-10-01-terraform-vs-cdk.md

 author: acanham
 ---

 If you’ve worked in software for more than 5 minutes, then you’ve probably heard of cloud computing.
-And if you’ve worked in cloud computing for more than 5 minutes, you’ve probably heard of either Terraform or AwsCDK (also known as CDK).
+And if you’ve worked in cloud computing for more than 5 minutes, you’ve probably heard of either Terraform or AWS CDK (also known as CDK).

 Both Terraform and CDK are tools known as infrastructure as code (IaC) which speed up cloud development by allowing a user to code their cloud resources before deploying them.
 This allows the cloud architecture to be treated as code, that is, replicated, reviewed and stored just like any other code.
 It also means that we can deploy or destroy a complex mesh of cloud resources with just one command; saving a lot of time, effort, money and mistakes.
 Using IaC for cloud deployment has become an industry standard thanks to its security properties.
-If you want to have a record of all resources deployed (without having to search through cloudtrail logs), who deployed them, when, and allow the ability to review the resources in code before deploying, you can create a role with deployment permissions, and allow only a CI/CD runner to have to have that role.
+If you want a record of all resources deployed (without having to search through cloudtrail logs), who deployed them and when, and allow the ability to review the resources in code before deploying, you can create a role with deployment permissions, and allow only a CI/CD runner to have that role.
 Meaning a person cannot physically deploy without first having their resources reviewed, scrutinised, approved, and their deployment recorded by the CI/CD job.

 As a developer with 2 and a half years experience with cloud, over 2 years of experience with Terraform, I’ve recently finished an upskilling project learning CDK.
 In this blog, I’ll cover some of the differences between the two and which one you might prefer to use.
-To begin explaining their differences, it’s easier to start with explaining how they work.
+To explain their differences, it’s easier to start with explaining how they work...

-## Terraform workings
+# Terraform workings

 Terraform works with something called the ‘Terraform state’ , a JSON file (stored either locally or within the cloud) which acts as a record for all the resources that Terraform has deployed to the cloud.
 When deploying, Terraform will write to the state, and when deleting, it will remove from the state.
 This enables Terraform to know what to delete and which resources to change/replace when alterations are deployed.